Google slides map templates can be used in both PowerPoint and Google slides.

 If you want to add a chart to a slide with map on it but aren't sure how to do it—keep reading!

-In this tutorial, I add a chart to slide #2.
-You can do this by going to the tool bar and select Insert.
+In this tutorial, we add a chart to slide #2.
+Do this by going to the tool bar and select Insert.
 You'll get a drop-down menu.
 From this drop-down menu select Chart.

 You'll get another menu where you can select the kind of chart you would like to insert into your slide.
 Choose between a pie chart, bar graph, or a column and line graph.
 Choose the type of chart that'll look best in your slide and portray the data in an easy to understand format.
 The chart will appear on your slide.